-1 Lease purchase/loan payment obligations of the County as a participant in various financings.
+&lt;sup>1 Lease purchase/loan payment obligations of the County as a participant in various financings.
 These lease payments/loan payments are not included in the gross debt calculation of the County.

-2 The debt service on the Open Space bonds is paid by monies deposited in the Open Space Trust Fund from the Open Space tax levy.
+&lt;sup>2 The debt service on the Open Space bonds is paid by monies deposited in the Open Space Trust Fund from the Open Space tax levy.

-SUBSEQUENT EVENTS
+MIDDLESEX COUNTY SUBSEQUENT EVENTS

-For January 1, 2018 to June 25, 2018, see "Subsequent Events" in Note 21 in the County's Audit for the year ended December 31, 2017.
+For January 1, 2017 - June 12st, 2018 see "Subsequent Events on page 75 in the Middlesex County Audit for the year ended December 31, 2017 and 2016.